ger619/seal-points/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# The official Murang'a Seals Football Club Website
+# The official Murang'a Seals Fan Collection Football Data

 >This is the official Murang'a Seals loyalty points built with Ruby on Rails.
 This is built for fans and for fans benefit